-If you are looking for some inspiration, these couple of ideas from Pauls' Melbourn Cleaning Company listed below will be helpful on your journey of creating a non-toxic, healthy environment where your child can play, learn, grow, and thrive.
+If you are looking for some inspiration, these couple of ideas from Paul's Cleaning Melbourne listed below will be helpful in your journey of creating a non-toxic, healthy environment where your child can play, learn, grow, and thrive.

 The playroom will be the one place in your home where your child will spend most of his or her time, which is why you want to ensure that the room has the right illumination.
 Equip their room with layers of lighting such as lamps and overhead lighting fixtures, opting for eco-friendly options such as LEDs and CFLs whenever possible.

 Make sure there is enough natural light coming in, and open the windows regularly to let the sunlight and fresh air in.
 Doing so will ensure a higher quality of indoor air – just make sure to child-lock the windows after you are done ventilating the room.

 To improve indoor air quality, also use air purifiers and introduce a couple of air-purifying houseplants – provided that they’re safe for children.

 Pick Non-toxic Paint and Flooring Options

 When decorating a child’s play area, the main concern parents have is which paint colour to use for the walls and whether it will match the flooring.
 While the design of your child’s playroom matters, safety should come first.
 Your child will spend a lot of time playing there, so make sure that everything from wall paint to flooring is free of toxic chemicals and materials.

 Sticking with low VOC/no VOC paint is your safest bet, but take special care in case there is lead-based paint present in your home.
 As for the flooring, go for easy-to-clean, healthy materials such as linoleum or bamboo.